 As with any production system, executing an upgrade for vCommander® works best when you employ careful planning and processes.
-Doing so ensures you have adequately notified users of expected outages, includes working with a staging or development system, understanding how to best interact with Embotics® Technical Support to overcome an obstacles, and have a known good configuration to which you can roll back in the event of unexpected issues.
+Doing so ensures you have adequately notified users of expected outages, includes working with a staging or development system, understanding how to best interact with Embotics® Technical Support to overcome an obstacle, and have a known good configuration to which you can roll back in the event of unexpected issues.

 Whenever upgrading any system, it’s best to let your users know in advance so they aren’t surprised by the service not being available when they need it.
 Typical vCommander upgrades take about an hour from start to finish if you are following the best practices outlined here, and keeping up to date.